ashleydavis/routey/README.md

 	modules.exports = {
 	    handler: function (req, res, params) {
-	        // *params* has been defined by the open handler, use it as you will!
+	        // 'params' has been defined by the open handler, use it as you will!
 	    },
 	};